synapticloop/panl/README.md

 - **Code Changes**
-  - Updated the usage text to be context specific
+  - Updated the usage text to be context specific, made the look and feel of the output a little clearer
+  - Updated both the `panl.properties`  file and `<panl_collection_url>.panl.properties` template files and merged them with the associated sample files.

 - **Documentation Update**
   - Rewrote documentation to be a little clearer and removed extraneous information

-!!
-The included PDF contains over **600** pages of documentation for every part of the Panl server. !!
+`!!
+The included PDF contains over **600** pages of documentation for every part of the Panl server. !!`

 [View the code for this release](https://github.com/synapticloop/panl/tree/2.2.0)